 Causes of endocrine disruption include heavy metal poisoning, polychlorinated biphenyls (PCBs), bisphenol A, phthalates and DDT.

 Heavy metal poisoning is caused by dental mercury and by cadmium in traffic fumes.

-PCBs are by products of petroleum refining, which are liable to be concentrated in the fatty tissue of fish and meat, so that food accounts for about 90% of the human intake.
-House dust, that has been contaminated with decorating and cleaning materials, accounts for the remaining 10%.
+PCBs are by-products of petroleum refining, which are liable to be concentrated in the fatty tissue of fish and meat, so that food accounts for about 90% of the human intake.
+House dust, which has been contaminated with decorating and cleaning materials, accounts for the remaining 10%.

 The acute effects of exposure to PCBs are well known from the Monsanto fiasco in the USA, in which direct skin contact with a PCB chemical weed killer caused chloracne and cancer of the skin, liver and brain.
 River contamination with PCBs can cause feminisation of male river fish.